d4ilyrun/emu-gb/tests/README.md

 ## ROMs

 I've taken these ROM files from [rokytriton's Game Boy emulator](https://github.com/rockytriton/LLD_gbemu/tree/main/roms).
-To use them it is necessary to compile using `-DTEST_ROM`.
+To use them it is necessary to run with `--blargg`.
 They should display wether the test passed (or run indefinitely ...).